RXNT/RxNTClinicalDataAPI/README.md

 <div id="top"></div>
 ## RxNT Clinical Data API - Version 1.0

-This documentation provides instruction to access RxNT Clinical Data API (RxNT CDAPI).
+This documentation provides instructions to access RxNT Clinical Data API (RxNT CDAPI).
 RxNT CDAPI provides access to patients data as part of certification criteria outlined by the Office of the National Coordinator for Health Information Technology (ONC).

 This document should be used by third parties as a reference to access patient clinical data.
 This document serves to fulfill the following criterion outlined by ONC.
 - <a href="#patSel">Application Access – Patient Selection - 45 CFR 170.315(g)(7)</a>